 Seasonal Marketing for E-Commerce: Planning Your Year

 E-commerce seasonal marketing strategy.
-Plan your year, capitalize on peaks, maximize annual revenue.
-Data-driven seasonal planning guide.
+Plan your year, capitalise on demand peaks, and maximise annual revenue with this data-driven seasonal planning guide.

 Your e-commerce store has two seasons: busy and dead.
 You make 40% of revenue in December.
 January is barren.
 You're reactive instead of strategic.
-According to Littledata's 2024 e-commerce study, retailers who plan seasonally 6+ months ahead capture 65% more peak-season revenue than those reacting quarterly.
+In our experience, retailers who plan seasonally 6+ months ahead consistently capture significantly more peak-season revenue than those reacting quarterly.
 Winners know their seasonal pattern 12 months ahead.
 They've budgeted inventory, marketing, content, and email campaigns.
 They execute on timeline.
 Losers react in November, buy expensive traffic, run out of stock, and miss revenue.

 Key Takeaways